digidem/comapeo-core/docs/development/sync-redesign.md

 The per-peer data-sync gate uses the same predicate: data namespaces enable with peer P only once `isGroupCompleteWithPeer(snapshot, P, 'initial')` — per-peer, not the old namespace-global `localState.want === 0`.

+**The "does the peer know this core?" rule.** A peer's default state for a core is "wants every block it doesn't have" — that is what makes progress reporting show pending data for peers that haven't started syncing.
+But that default is only valid if the peer can actually learn the core exists.
+When a core is discovered *after* a peer connected (e.g. from a third device the peer has never met), the peer may have no path to ever learning about it — core keys are currently only exchanged on connect and via core-ownership records the peer may not hold.
+Fabricating wants there would block completion forever on a transfer that will never be requested.
+So a peer's state for a core starts as "wants nothing" unless we have evidence the peer knows the
+core: the core existed when the peer connected, an open replication channel, received pre-haves, or an explicit want range.
+(The old code got this right by accident: it simply never tracked peers on late-added cores, which also meant completion couldn't see them at all.)

+**Capability invalidation.** A peer's capability decides whether its blocks are counted in derived state at all, so `SyncProgress` caches must be invalidated when a capability changes — there is no block-level event in that case. `PeerManager` emits `capability-change` and `SyncApi` calls `SyncProgress#invalidate()`.
+(This is the structural fix for the bug that commit `92ee66e0` patched and `66f1d827` reverted.)

 `waitForInitialSyncWithPeer(deviceId, signal)` (invite flow) is `isGroupCompleteWithPeer` awaited over snapshots; it skips capability-blocked